 Special Enrollment Periods

-The other method for sign-up after the Initial Enrollment Period is the special enrollment period.
-On limited circumstances, one can qualify for a special enrollment when a job ends or job-sponsored insurance coverage ends.
+Generally, Medicare grants a Special Enrollment Period due to exceptional life circumstances that impeded on your enrollment window.
+For example, one can qualify for special enrollment when a job ends or job-sponsored insurance coverage ends.

 Eight-month window for applicants whose job-sponsored plan ends